 Tag: <span>Theme 2</span>

-Current knowledge: new paper on anode colonisation in MFC
+Our current knowledge: new paper on anode colonisation in MFC

 A recent journal paper by several EBNet members adds to our knowledge of how microbes spread across anode surfaces in microbial fuel cells (MFCs).
 The study investigated spatial and temporal dynamics of community assembly, using a novel multi-electrode MFC with two substrate conditions.
 Pre-inoculation led to successful current generation within …